WHAT IS THE ACCELERATOR?

 The Tech Against Trafficking Accelerator is a fixed-term, cohort-based program intended to help organizations deploying promising technological solutions accelerate the development, impact and utilization of their tools.

-The Accelerator connects participating organizations with expertise, resources and support of the Tech Against Trafficking members companies, expediting operational processes and technical advancements that facilitate scale and optimize for long-term sustainability.
+The Accelerator connects participating organizations and member companies to provide the participating organization with technical expertise, network access, mentorship, and educational opportunities, expediting operational processes and technical advancements that facilitate scale and optimize for long-term sustainability.

 2019 ACCELERATOR PROGRAM

 Tech Against Trafficking invited the Counter-Trafficking Data Collaborative (CTDC), an initiative of the international Organization for Migration (IOM), to participate in the inaugural Summer 2019 Accelerator Program.

 The CTDC is a global human trafficking data hub, publishing harmonized data from counter-trafficking organizations around the world.
 The goal is to reduce barriers to information-sharing and provide a mechanism for organizations to get data to public and policy audiences.
 In addition, CTDC helps to build a more complete picture of counter-trafficking trends based on up-to-date, reliable, and standardized data on human trafficking.
 CTDC hopes to further develop its partnership engagement process and continue to explore and promote best practices around data anonymization, privacy and security.

 Over the course of the Accelerator, TAT and CTDC partnered on workstreams related to privacy-preserving mechanisms, data standards, and increased platform engagement.